Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 \section{Introduction and main results}

 The Ginibre ensemble is the canonical example of a non--normal random matrix.
 It consists of a $N\times N$ matrix filled with independent complex Gaussian random variables of variance $1/N$, \cite{Ginibre65}.
-It is well--known that the eigenvalues $(\lambda_1, \dots , \lambda_N)$ of a Ginibre matrix are asymptotically uniformly distributed inside the unit disk $\mathbb{D} = \{ z\in \mathbb{C} : |z| \le 1\}$ in the complex plane -- this is known as the circular law \cite{BC14}.
+It is well--known that the eigenvalues $(\lambda_1, \dots , \lambda_N)$ of a Ginibre matrix are asymptotically uniformly distributed inside the unit disk $\mathbb{D} = \{ z\in \mathbb{C} : |z| < 1\}$ in the complex plane -- this is known as the circular law \cite{BZ98, BC14}.
+The Ginibre eigenvalues have the same law as the particles in a one component two--dimensional Coulomb gas confined by the potential $Q(x) = |x|^2/2$ at a specific temperature, see \cite{Serfaty18}.
+That is, the joint law of the eigenvalues is given by $\d \P_N \propto e^{- \mathrm{H}_N(x)} {\textstyle\prod_{j=1}^N} \d^2 x_j$ where the energy of a configuration $x\in\C^N$ is

+and $\d^2x$ denotes the Lebesgue measure on $\C$.
 Moreover, these eigenvalues form a determinantal point process on $\C$ with a correlation kernel